Iceal Hambleton

-Iceal Eugene "Gene" Hambleton (November 16, 1918 – September 19, 2004) was a career United States Air Force navigator who was shot down over South Vietnam during the 1972 Easter Offensive.
+Iceal Eugene "Gene" Hambleton /ˈɪsiəl/ ISS---ee---əl (November 16, 1918 – September 19, 2004) was a career United States Air Force navigator who was shot down over South Vietnam during the 1972 Easter Offensive.
 He was aboard an EB-66 aircraft whose call sign was Bat 21.
 As the ranking navigator/EWO on the aircraft, he was seated immediately behind the pilot, giving him the call sign "Bat 21 Bravo".
-He survived for eleven and one half days behind enemy lines until he was retrieved in a ground operation.
+He survived for more than eleven days behind enemy lines until he was retrieved in a ground operation.
 His rescue was the longest and most costly search and rescue mission during the entire Vietnam War.
 He received the Silver Star, the Distinguished Flying Cross, the Air Medal, the Meritorious Service Medal and a Purple Heart during his career.

 Military career

 Hambleton served in the United States Army Air Forces during the last years of World War II without seeing any combat.
 Released from active duty at the end of the war, he retained a reserve commission and was recalled back to active duty by the United States Air Force (USAF) during the 1950s.
 During the Korean War, he flew 43 sorties as navigator in a B-29 Superfortress.

 He then worked during the 1960s on various USAF ballistic missile projects such as the PGM-19 Jupiter, Titan I ICBM and Titan II ICBM.
 From 1965 to 1971, he commanded the 571st Strategic Missile Squadron at Davis-Monthan Air Force Base in Tucson, Arizona, and was also the deputy chief of operations for his squadron's parent unit, the Strategic Air Command's 390th Strategic Missile Wing at Davis-Monthan AFB.